reviopay/technical-assessment/readme.md

 ---

 ## Documentation
-- Please provide us with some rough architectural diagrams for the system.
-Examples:
+- Please provide us ONE rough architectural diagram for the system.
+Choose from the below:
   - How the user would interact with the APIs
   - How the system would interact with any integrations/databases
   - How the system would be structured when hosted on a cloud provider